pinefoambath/notificationcenter/README.md

 rails s
 ```

 You will also need to install and start Sidekiq.
-Sidekiq will help us push new notifications to the Mock Push Service ansynchronous.
+Sidekiq will help us push new notifications in an ansynchronous manner, so that these notifications can work in the background.

 To install sidekiq: